Pipe Reducers: Concentric Reducers, Eccentric Reducers (PDF)

 A concentric reducer is a type of pipe reducer that has a conical shape with a symmetrical centerline.
 It is designed to reduce the pipe’s diameter uniformly and is commonly used in horizontal piping systems where there is no need to maintain the same elevation.
 With a concentric reducer, the centerline of the larger end of the reducer coincides with the centerline of the smaller end, which means that the fluid flow direction remains unchanged.

 On the other hand, an eccentric reducer is a type of pipe reducer that has an asymmetrical centerline.
-It is designed to reduce the pipe’s diameter and shift the centerline of the pipe at the same time, which means that it is commonly used in vertical piping systems where there is a need to maintain a constant fluid level.
+It is designed to reduce the pipe’s diameter and shift the centerline of the pipe at the same time, which means that it is commonly used in horizontal piping systems where there is a need to maintain a constant fluid level.
 With an eccentric reducer, the centerline of the larger end of the reducer is offset from the centerline of the smaller end, which means that the fluid flow direction changes.

 In summary, the main differences between concentric and eccentric reducers are their shapes and their application.
 A concentric reducer has a symmetrical centerline and is used to reduce the diameter of the pipe uniformly, while an eccentric reducer has an asymmetrical centerline and is used to shift the centerline of the pipe while reducing the diameter.

-Few more related resources for you.
+Some more related resources for you.

 Piping Elbows vs Bends: A useful literature for piping engineers